LucianoNeto0/LucianoNeto0/README.md

 ### 📌 Featured Projects

 #### 🧮 Freelance Calculator
-A terminal-based application built with **Python** that helps freelancers calculate project budgets.
+Budget calculator for freelancers.
+Originally developed in **Python** (terminal version) and later rebuilt as a web application using **HTML, CSS, and JavaScript**.
-Features include hourly rate calculation, automatic 20% urgency fee, `.txt` file export, and data persistence.
+Features include hourly rate calculation, automatic 20% urgency fee, and an interactive interface.

 ➡️ [View Repository](https://github.com/LucianoNeto0/freelance-calculator)